Lecrapouille/OpenGLCppWrapper/README.md

   language which does not offer the same flexibility than python.
 For
   examples: storing template classes in the same container like Numpy views is difficult.
-  * The second reason is that GLumpy does not use by default VAOs but access to VBOs through OpenGL program attributes, which also perturbs me because in the case of you have several models (therefore several VAOs) in the scene to paint this library seems less well conceived to draw them but thanks to typage flexibility of Python, attributes of the shader can be bind to VAOs.
+  * The second reason is that Glumpy does not use by default VAOs but access to VBOs through OpenGL program attributes, which also perturbs me because in the case of you have several models (therefore several VAOs) in the scene to paint this library seems less well conceived to draw them but thanks to typage flexibility of Python, attributes of the shader can be bind to VAOs.
 In my API only VAOs have to be created and only them can be binded to GLProgram.
-The result is equivalent to GLumpy the code is a little different.
+The result is equivalent to Glumpy the code is a little different.
   * There are also some minor changes: See this file [differences](https://github.com/Lecrapouille/OpenGLCppWrapper/blob/master/doc/Differences.md) for more information.
 Mains changes are the begin() code which adds more checks.
 OpenGL handles type are not very consistent in the Core API this can makes compilation warnings.
 This is why IGLObject is a template class.
-I moved code from create() to setup() like for VBOs this allows to remove some checks that GLumpy does.
-I create a GLSampler class inheriting from GLUniform which does exist in GLumpy.
+I moved code from create() to setup() like for VBOs this allows to remove some checks that Glumpy does.
+I create a GLSampler class inheriting from GLUniform which does exist in Glumpy.